raakilde/aula/README.md

 This is a custom component for Home Assistant to integrate Aula.
 It is very much based on the great work by @JBoye at https://github.com/JBoye/HA-Aula and https://github.com/scaarup/aula.
 Adding additional features:

-- Support for min uddannelse
+- Support for MinUddannelse (UVData)
+    - Forløb
+    - SSO
+    - Opgaver
--
+- Bibliotek (Systemmatic A/S)